georgematheos/vs-app-backend/api.md

     GET /api/host-approvers/:approvedVisitorUsername
 Returns information about all users for whom the user sending this request is an approved visitor.

 This must include a valid JWT (javascript web token) in the header labeled `x-auth-token`.
-This JWT must be valid for the user specified by `:approvedVisitorUsername` in the URL.
+This JWT must be valid for the user specified by `:approvedVisitorUsername` in the URL, or for a dean.
+Note that the user specified by `:approvedVisitorUsername` must be a student.

 ##### Feathers command:
 ```javascript